 Granite paving slabs, granite setts and edging stones are the typical paving stones for your patio garden.
 They are an attractive yet cost-effective paving stone.
 While we are granite slab UK suppliers, the granite comes from our overseas quarries and factories.
 The consistent thickness of the granite outdoor tiles matched with the textured surface offers an anti-slip character to the stone that makes it ideal for most gardens and outdoor areas.

 Granite paving is cut from granular and crystalline rock.
 This paving stone is known for its dense interior and hardwearing exterior.
 The winning combination makes granite paving slabs one of the most popular paving solutions on the market today.

 Granite Paving Sizes And Colours

 Whatever your granite paving requirements, no matter how big or small the area – we have the solution.
-We will help you make the right choice for your paved outdoor are.
-Alternatively, you can check out our range of granite paving here.
+We will help you make the right choice for your paved outdoor area.
+Alternatively, you can check out our range of granite paving.

 The Finish Of Your Granite Paving

-If you’re looking for a high-end finish that oozes style, then granite paving in the perfect option for you.
+If you’re looking for a high-end finish that oozes style, then granite paving is the perfect option for you.
 It’s a hard-wearing stone that is suitable for all areas of the garden.
-This natural stone is durable, non-slip and scratch resistant.
+This natural stone is durable, non-slip and scratch-resistant.
 It’s a reliable paving choice for patios and walkways due to its earthy and textured finish.

 However, there is another benefit to the flamed finish of granite flags.
 It gives the granite stone a crystallised appearance.
 This creates a sparkly appearance.
 If you’re looking for a paving option that sparkles and shines to impress your guests, our flame finished granite slabs are well worth considering.